alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/technical-a-to-z.md

 ### Web Content Accessibility Guidelines (WCAG)

 Use the full name the first time on a page.
-Where you need to, specify the version, for example: “Public sector websites and applications must meet the Web Content Accessibility Guidelines (WCAG) version 2.1 AA standard”.
+Where you need to, specify the version, for example: "Public sector websites and applications must meet the Web Content Accessibility Guidelines (WCAG) version 2.1 AA standard".

 ### Words to avoid

-- action as a verb - use ‘do’
+- action as a verb - use 'do'
-- action as a noun - use ‘task’
+- action as a noun - use 'task'
-- allow - use ‘let’
+- allow - use 'let'
-- assets - use ‘files’ or ‘documents’
+- assets - use 'files' or 'documents'
-- consult - use ‘check’
+- consult - use 'check'
-- detail (as a verb) - use ‘explain’ or ‘tell’
+- detail (as a verb) - use 'explain' or 'tell'
 - easy or easily  - this can demoralise users if they do not find it easy
-- enable - use ‘help’
+- enable - use 'help'
-- ensure - use ‘make sure’
+- ensure - use 'make sure'
-- examine - use ‘check’, ‘assess’ or ‘review’
+- examine - use 'check', 'assess' or 'review'
-- fulfil - use ‘meet’
+- fulfil - use 'meet'
-- in order to - use ‘so you can’
+- in order to - use 'so you can'
-- inform - use ‘show’ or ‘tell’
+- inform - use 'show' or 'tell'
-- interrogate - use ‘monitor’ or ‘track’
+- interrogate - use 'monitor' or 'track'
 - periodically - try to be specific
 - quick - this can demoralise users if they do not find it quick
-- refer to - use ‘Read more about [xxx]’ for an internal link or ‘You can find out how to [xxx] on the yyy website’ for an external link
+- refer to - use 'Read more about [xxx]' for an internal link or 'You can find out how to [xxx] on the yyy website' for an external link
 - regularly - try to be specific
-- requires - use ‘needs’
+- requires - use 'needs'
-- should the - use ‘if the’
+- should the - use 'if the'
 - simple - this can demoralise users if they do not find it simple
-- take place - use ‘happen’, or use active voice to start with the verb
+- take place - use 'happen', or use active voice to start with the verb
-- underlying - this can usually be removed without losing the sentence’s meaning
+- underlying - this can usually be removed without losing the sentence's meaning

 {% include "layouts/shared/back-to-top.njk" %}